✦ Blog·7 min read

 What "Equal Consideration" Actually Means

 There is a persistent myth that applying early gives you an advantage.
 For universities below the October deadline threshold, this is generally not true.
-Most universities — including many Russell Group institutions — make their decisions in batches across the autumn and winter, and all applications received by 29 January are in the pool.
+Most universities — including many Russell Group institutions — make their decisions in batches across the autumn and winter, and all applications received by the late-January deadline are in the pool.

 What equal consideration does not mean is that the strength of your application no longer matters.
 Universities use their own internal criteria, and a stronger personal statement will always outperform a weaker one, regardless of when it arrived.